yetanalytics/project-persephone/README.md

 ### Validation on Pattern

-Every pattern is represented as a regular expression on a sequence of Statements, which can be represented by a finite state machine (FSM).
+Every pattern is represented as a regular expression on a sequence of Statements, which is internally represented by a finite state machine (FSM).
+All FSMs contain two important parts: a set of states and a set of transitions, the latter of which will be our Template-based validation predicates.

 Each pattern type is simply a regular expression (which we can then compose):
 - `sequence`: ABC
 - `alternates`: A|B|C
 - `optional`: A?
 - `oneOrMore`: A+
 - `zeroOrMore`: A\*

+A Pattern can then be used to validate a stream of Statements, which in the library can be done using the `read-next-statement` function.
+The FSM both accepts and returns a map that contains three things: a set of current FSM states, whether the last Statement read was accepted or rejected, or whether we are at a so-called accept state (which indicates whether we have reached the end of the Pattern).

+### What about Concepts?

+While Concepts are an integral part of most xAPI profiles, this library does not concern itself with them.
+This library is strictly focused on structural validation using Statement Templates and Patterns and not on any ontological meaning given by Concepts.
+In other words, this is a syntax library, not a semantics library.

 ## TODO

+- Complete interface with outside world.
 - Deal with profile-external Templates and Patterns (requires a triple store)
 - Deal with StatementRef properties.
 - Deal with subtleties of reading Statements: